ravenjohn/ravenjohn.github.io/README.md

 Currently working at [MCN Freedom Tech Inc.](https://www.freedom.tm).
 We do tools for YouTubers to grow.
 Check out [freedom.tm](http://www.freedom.tm), [spam.tm](http://freedom.tm), [upload.tm](http://upload.tm), and [Heartbeat](https://chrome.google.com/webstore/detail/heartbeat/aailiojlhjbichheofhdpcongebcgcgm?hl=en).

-I do know how to do front-end stuff but I don't like it due to its ultra fast metabolism.
+I do know how to do front-end stuff (backbone.js, Angular 2, etc..) but I don't like it due to its ultra fast metabolism.
 Also, I sometimes do web designs but they are not always great so I'm not focusing on it.

 ### Achievements